Blue Velvet has nothing on the perversity shown in 1933′s The Cheat, starring Tallulah Bankhead.

 Okay, so within five minutes the entire relationship is set up.

-But why is this movie so EFFED UP????
-Seriously, this thing is perverse, yo, and you have to see it to believe it.
+But this movie is so EFFED UP.
+Seriously, it is perverse, yo, and you have to see it to believe it.

 Dude is a freak.